Finland men's national ice hockey team: History

 Finland's first appearance in an elite ice hockey competition was at the 1939 Ice Hockey World Championships in Switzerland.
 The result was a shared last place with Yugoslavia.
-10 years later, Finland came to the 1949 Ice Hockey World Championships in Sweden.
+Ten years later, Finland came to the 1949 Ice Hockey World Championships in Sweden.
 The Finns finished in 7th place by winning the consolation round.
 Finland's first appearance at the Winter Olympics occurred in 1952 in Oslo.

 In the 1974 Men's World Ice Hockey Championships two players were suspended for doping.
 They were the Swede Ulf Nilsson and the Finn Stig Wetzell who failed a drug test for the forbidden substance ephedrine.
 Both players were suspended for the rest of the tournament.
 Nilsson failed the test after Sweden's game against Poland, which Sweden won 4–1.
 The game was awarded to Poland as a 5–0 forfeit.
 The Finn, Wetzell, failed the test after Finland's match against Czechoslovakia, which Finland won 5–2, meaning the game was awarded to Czechoslovakia as a 5–0 forfeit.
 The Finns were able to defeat Czechoslovakia again on the last day, which would have earned their first medal in history, if not for the points lost in the forfeited win.

+Finnish National Team played one regular season game in the World Hockey Association (WHA) against the Edmonton Oilers in 1978–79 season.

 Finland was close again to winning the first medal in its history at the 1986 Men's World Ice Hockey Championships, when it led 4–2 in the final minute of the medal round match against Sweden.
 However, in the last minute of the match Anders "Masken" Carlsson first narrowed Finland's lead to one goal and then leveled the score with the help of the Finns' mistake.
 The match eventually ended in a 4–4 draw, meaning Finland's ranking in the tournament was fourth place.

 At the 1992 Men's Ice Hockey World Championships, Finland's success and silver medal came as a surprise to many Finns, as the team was not expected to much because of inexperience and the lack of success at the 1992 Albertville Winter Olympics in the same year.
-The medal achieved in the tournament was the first World Championship medal and the second value medal after the 1988 Calgary Winter Olympics, where Finland clinched a surprise silver after defeating the USSR.
+The medal achieved in the tournament was the first World Championship medal and the second value medal after the 1988 Calgary Winter Olympics, where Finland clinched a surprise silver after defeating the unmotivated USSR.

-At the 1995 Men's World Ice Hockey Championships, Finland achieved its first ever gold in international ice hockey.
+At the 1995 Men's World Ice Hockey Championships, Finland achieved its first gold in international ice hockey.
 The Finns reached the final with a 5–0 victory over France in the quarter-finals, and a 3–0 victory over the Czech Republic in the semi-finals.
 In the final, Finland faced off against their hockey rivals and host of the 1995 tournament, Sweden.
 In the first period of the final, left wing Ville Peltonen scored a natural hat-trick, and then assisted Timo Jutila's first period goal to give Finland a 4–0 lead, on the way to an eventual 4–1 victory.